Why do you use an online recruitment system?

 Please apply online if you can.

-If you do not have access to the internet or if, due to disability, you would like the application form in a different format, please contact the recruitment team and we will provide an application form in an alternative format.
+If you do not have access to the internet or if, due to disability, you would like the application form in a different format, please contact the recruitment team.

-We would value your feedback on the online process; please contact contact the recruitment team.
+We would value your feedback on the recruitment process; please contact the recruitment team.

 What email address should I use?